Myanmar architecture: Bagan period

+Konbaung period

+Burmese dynasties had a long history of building regularly planned cities along the Irawaddy valley between the 14th to 19th century.
+Town planning in pre-modern Burma reached its climax during the Konbaung period with cities such as Amarapura and Mandalay.
+Alaungpaya directed many town planning initiatives, building fortified towns with major defences, including the city of Yangon, which was founded in 1755 as a fortress and sea harbor.
+The city had an irregular plan with stockades made of teak logs on a ground rampart.
+Rangoon had six city gates with each gate flanked by massive brick towers with typical merlons with cross-shaped embrasures.
+The city was established near the older Mon town of Dagon and preexisting stupas of Shwedagon, Sule and Botataung were located outside the city walls.
+The city had main roads paved with bricks and drains along the sides.

+This period also saw a proliferation of stupas and temples with developments in stucco techniques.
+Wooden monasteries of this period intricately decorated with wood carvings of the Jataka Tales are one of the more prominent distinctive examples of traditional Burmese architecture that survive to the present day.
+One prominent example is Shweinbin Monastery, built in 1895 in the tradition of Burmese teak architecture.
+The monastery's construction strictly adheres to traditional rules of Burmese monastic architecture and includes all of the designated pyatthat-crowned pavilions.

 Colonial era

 Burma was part of the British Empire by the end of the 1880s, and this ushered in a period of colonial architecture.
 Rangoon, now known as Yangon, became a multi-ethnic capital.
 As large, colonial buildings were built throughout the city, social disruption in Burma spawned nationalist rallies and anti-colonial protests.

 Yangon's central business district, along the Yangon River, contains many colonial-era buildings.
 One example is the Ministers' Building, built as the Secretariat Building in 1902 to house the British administration.
 Other downtown structures are the Bogyoke Market (formerly Scott Market) and the Strand Hotel, built in 1896 by Aviet and Tigran Sarkie.
 Prominent buildings include Yangon City Hall, built between 1926 and 1936; the Customs House; the High Court Building (built in 1914 and converted to the High Court head office in 1962); the 1920 Inland Water Transport Authority Building, and the former Myanmar Railways headquarters.

+Towards the end of the colonial period, a more syncretic style developed.
+Yangon City Hall is one of the better known examples of this syncretic Burmese architecture.
+It features traditional tiered roofs called pyatthat, and was designed by Burmese architect U Tin, who also designed Central Railway Station.